 Primarily, digital technology empowers brands to have full control over the supply chain, ensuring complete transparency and a thorough understanding of their social responsibility by monitoring and guaranteeing that their suppliers are committed to following the brand's principles and policies.
 In addition, they will be able to rely on data and concrete evidence to demonstrate their efforts to minimize polluting gas emissions and environmental harms at each stage of the supply chain.

 Digital technology by itself does not solve any problem; rather, it serves as a tool for addressing real-world fashion challenges, which are primarily social and environmental.
 Technology serves as a catalyst for progress in the fashion industry, as well as a solution to issues that did not seem to have a viable solution.
+Two birds with one stone.

 From material scanning to 3D product creation and development, from sale to production and distribution, fashion still has many issues to deal with.
-The ultimate challenge for fashion brands is to implement digital transformation in all aspects of their business culture and all the processes.
+The ultimate challenge for fashion brands is to implement digital transformation in all aspects of their business culture and processes.

 Making sustainability a structured process starts with planning; it should be a priority that aligns with the main business growth targets, among other things.
 Brands would have to review their KPIs by assuming the cost and losses of overproduction, striking a balance between their growth ambitions and operating plans, as well as the competitive threats they face.
 To do so, they will need a supply chain that is completely traceable, measurable, connected, and transparent.
 Incorporating long-term sustainable innovation into their core product design, production, and supply chain processes using digital technology.